 Substance Use Blog Series: What is the Overdose Crisis?

 This week’s post is an overview of the overdose crisis.
-We discuss three factors that contributed to the current public health emergency in Canada and the USA:
+After describing what the crisis is, we discuss three factors that contributed to the current public health emergency:

 - Barriers to health services